 INDIVIDUAL RETIREMENT ACCOUNTS.
 A self-directed IRA may invest in the Notes using a custodian that permits such investments.
 A self-directed IRA is an individual retirement account that allows the holder the option of selecting investment vehicles for the IRA account.
 These accounts may be a traditional IRA, Roth IRA, Educational IRA, or SEP IRA.
+Many IRA custodians charge fees on their accounts, including for account opening, annual maintenance, certain transactions, paper statements, and account termination, for which the holder is responsible.
+The Fund is not affiliated with any IRA custodian.

 QUARTERLY REPORTING.
-Investors in the Fund will receive a statement following the end of each calendar quarter.
+It is the Fund's practice to provide a statement to each Note holder following the end of each calendar quarter.
 Our current form of statement includes the principal amount of the Note; the interest rate; the maturity date; and the interest paid, compounded or accrued for the current period.
 The statement may also include or be accompanied by other information or materials the Fund believes may be of interest to you.
 From time to time, the Fund's investors may also receive a supplement that updates the information in this Prospectus, including without limitation updated Pricing Supplement(s).
 In the event a supplement is issued, investors should carefully review it before making a decision to invest or reinvest in the Notes.

 YEARLY REPORTING.
 The Fund's financial statements are audited each year and are available to investors upon written request within 120 days of the calendar year end.
-The Fund's most recent financial statements are also available on RSF's website at ref website at ref our-story/financials/.
-Certain investors may receive financial statements directly if required pursuant to applicable state law.
+The Fund's most recent financial statements are also available on RSF's website at refsecute: